Mind Mirror EEG

 Uniqueness of the Mind Mirrors

-The Mind Mirror is an electroencephalograph (EEG) which was originally created in 1976.
-It performs frequency analysis of signals generated by the brain and displays the results on horizontal barographs.
+The Mind Mirror is an electroencephalograph (EEG) which was first designed in 1976.
+It performs frequency analysis of signals generated by the brain and displays the results on horizontal barographs as a bilateral hemispheric display.
 The display panel has two columns of bar graphs which represent the left and right hemispheres (LH, RH) of the brain.
-Zero signal is displayed by all the indications showing at the middle of the display.
-Each bargraph represents one filter; if a LH signal is being displayed, the indication moves away from the center of the panel to the left and similarly for the right.
+The zero signal is displayed by all the indications showing at the middle of the display.
+Each bargraph represents one filter; if a LH signal is being displayed, the indication moves away from the center of the panel to the left and if a RH signal it moves away from the center of the panel to the right.

 The filters which analyze the brain signals are centered on frequencies chosen to give optimum analysis.
 These are 0.7Hz, 1.5Hz, 3Hz, 4.5Hz, 6Hz, 7.5Hz, 9Hz, 10.5Hz, 12.5Hz, 15Hz, 19Hz, 24Hz, 30Hz, and 38Hz.
-These frequencies were chosen by previous experience and needed to be modified only slightly after early work with the Mind Mirror.
+These frequencies were initially chosen by emperical experience and after some early adjustments with the first Mind Mirror have been kept the same.
 The bandwidth of each filter is adjusted so that the 3db loss points coincide with the equivalent points in the adjacent filters.
 This means that a brain rhythm whose frequency lies mid-way between two filters will appear at

 a reduced level in both.
 This disadvantage is balanced by the fact that a signal lying between two filters will not be lost.

-The performance of analogue filters is excellent, the rejection of unwanted signals is 50db per octave.
+The performance of the initial analogue filters was excellent, the rejection of unwanted signals is 50db per octave.
 Translated, this means that the response of the 9Hz filter to a 4.5Hz signal is reduced by a factor of more than 100 times.

 FFT Analysis of Brainwaves

-An example of its use is tone recognition used for telephone dialing.
+An example of its use is the multi-frequency tone recognition used by older analoge telephone signallin, or radar pulses.

 The signal to be analyzed must be of a higher frequency than the sampling window time, i.e., a delta signal of 1Hz cannot be captured (a change of the signal in 1 second) by a sampling window which lasts one second without gross errors occurring.
 Any system with 1Hz window will be inaccurate below about 3 or 4 Hz.